Sebastian Griesbeck

 Sebastian Griesbeck (born 3 October 1990) is a German professional footballer who plays as a defensive midfielder for Norwegian club Start.

 Career

 Griesbeck played for 1.
 FC Heidenheim in the 2.
 Bundesliga before moving to Bundesliga club Union Berlin on a free transfer in July 2020.

-In June 2023, Griesbeck signed for Eintracht Braunschweig on a one-year contact following two seasons with fellow 2.
+In June 2023, Griesbeck signed for Eintracht Braunschweig on a one-year contract following two seasons with fellow 2.
 Bundesliga club Greuter Fürth.

 On 15 August 2024, Griesbeck signed with Start in Norway until the end of 2025.

 Personal life

 Griesbeck is in a relationship with Kathrin Hendrich.